pbhowmic/celery/README.rst

 :Keywords: task queue, job queue, asynchronous, async, rabbitmq, amqp, redis, python, webhooks, queue, distributed

+This is the same celery you will find in celery/celery @github.
+The changes I have made to it makes it possible to use this on App Engine which is pretty hostile to multithreading and multiprocessing.
+Also changed: I forked
+celery/billiard and celery/py-amqp.
+Together, all these changes make it possible to use this celery + billiard + py-ampq combo to piublish from app engine.
+I have only ever tested this for a RabbitMQ broker running on Compute Engine.

 --

 What is a Task Queue?